How to make an insurance claim for whiplash

-Yes, a whiplash claim can be refused if you fail to provide sufficient proof of your injuries or that the accident was not your fault.
+Yes.
+A whiplash claim can be refused if you fail to provide sufficient proof that you have received an injury or that the accident was not your fault.
 Your claim may also be refused if the insurer believes the accident was staged or you’ve exaggerated how badly you were hurt.

 Compare car insurance quotes

 Finding an affordable car insurance deal is quick and easy when you compare quotes with MoneySuperMarket.
-Just tell us a bit about yourself, your car and the cover you want, and we’ll search the market for a policy that’s just right for you.
+Just tell us a bit about yourself, your car, and the cover you want.
+We’ll search the market for a policy that’s just right for you.

 You’ll be able to compare quotes by the overall monthly and annual premiums, the level of cover included, and the excess you’ll need to pay to make a claim.
 Once you’ve found the deal you want, just click through to the provider to finalise your purchase.